Atrial Fibrillation Symptoms at Night

 How is atrial fibrillation diagnosed?

 In diagnosing atrial fibrillation, the doctor gets a detailed medical history and activities of the individual, with any symptoms being experienced and any predisposing risk factors.
+The atrial fibrillation symptoms experienced at night should be discussed too.
 A physical examination is also done; this may include the following:

 • Checking the heart rhythm with a stethoscope.